Our indexes include entries for the spelling foulkes. In the period you have requested, we have the following 409 records (displaying 31 to 40):

 Treasury Books

-(1705-1706) Records of the Treasury administration in Britain, America and the colonies, for April 1705 to September 1706.
-The text covers a huge variety of topics involving all manner of receipts and expenditure, customs and revenue officials, civil servants, pensioners, petitioners and postmasters figuring particularly among the individuals named.
+Records of the Treasury administration in Britain, America and the colonies, for October 1706 to December 1707.
+These abstracts of the Treasury minute books and corresponding warrants for this period covers a huge variety of topics involving all manner of receipts and expenditure, customs and revenue officials, civil servants, pensioners, petitioners and postmasters figuring particularly among the individuals named.

 Treasury Books